yeulih/semanticSimilarity/README.md

 Project Overview

-BERT (Bidirectional Encoder Representations from Transformers) is a type of LLM.
+BERT (Bidirectional Encoder Representations from Transformers) is a type of Large Language Model (LLM).
 BERT excels at National Language Processing (NLP) tasks such as sentiment analysis, question answering, semantic similarity.

 ## System Requirements
 Pytorch is an open source deep learning library.
-One of its capabilities is allowing Large Language Models (LLMs), including BERT, to be run on a local computer.
+One of its capabilities is enabling LLMs, such as BERT, to be run on a local computer.
 Check the specified hardware and software requirements to see if you can run PyTorch on your local computer.

 Recommended Hardware requirements:
-*Note*: Although the PyTorch website does not list specific hardware requirements, the requirements posted at https://www.geeksforgeeks.org/python/pytorch-system-requirements seemed reasonable.
+**Note**: Although the PyTorch website does not list specific hardware requirements, the requirements posted at https://www.geeksforgeeks.org/python/pytorch-system-requirements seem reasonable:
 <ul>
 <li>Computer with Nvidia GPU that supports CUDA or AMD GPU</li>
 <li>Intel Core i5 and higher or AMD Ryzen 7 and higher</li>